darkbls/jsinjector/README.md

 # Js Injector

-This chrome extension has the purpose off injecting Javascript into a target URL everytime that page loads.
+This chrome extension has the purpose of injecting Javascript into a target URL every time that page loads.

+You can inject your favourite script to extend the page functionality.

 ## Features